thorsten/phpMyFAQ/docs/usage.md

 If the spam protection is enabled they have to enter the correct captcha code, too.
 New FAQ entries won't be displayed by default and have to be activated by an administrator.

-If a user is logged in, the name and e-mail address are filled automatically.

 ## 4.5.1 Batch upload FAQs to Database with CSV files

 **Three things in advance:**